OWASP/CheatSheetSeries/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md

 um.unmarshal(xmlSource);
 ```

-#### Java 8 and up

-Since [JDK-8010393](https://bugs.java.com/bugdatabase/view_bug.do?bug_id=8010393), which is in OpenJDK 8 beta 86, `javax.xml.bind.Unmarshaller` instances are safe by default.
-The other classes mentioned here are still unsafe by default in Java 8.

 ### XPathExpression

 A `javax.xml.xpath.XPathExpression` can not be configured securely by itself, so the untrusted data must be parsed through another securable XML parser first.